 Texas Instruments in Focus

-Texas Instruments (TXN) is headquartered in Dallas, and is in the Computer and Technology sector.
-The stock has seen a price change of 16.16% since the start of the year.
-The chipmaker is paying out a dividend of $1.02 per share at the moment, with a dividend yield of 2.14% compared to the Semiconductor - General industry's yield of 0.45% and the S&P 500's yield of 1.4%.
+Headquartered in Dallas, Texas Instruments (TXN) is a Computer and Technology stock that has seen a price change of 17.28% so far this year.
+The chipmaker is currently shelling out a dividend of $1.02 per share, with a dividend yield of 2.12%.
+This compares to the Semiconductor - General industry's yield of 0.68% and the S&P 500's yield of 1.38%.

-Looking at dividend growth, the company's current annualized dividend of $4.08 is up 9.7% from last year.
-Over the last 5 years, Texas Instruments has increased its dividend 5 times on a year-over-year basis for an average annual increase of 21%.
+Taking a look at the company's dividend growth, its current annualized dividend of $4.08 is up 9.7% from last year.
+Texas Instruments has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 18.90%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Texas Instruments's payout ratio is 57%, which means it paid out 57% of its trailing 12-month EPS as dividend.
+Texas Instruments's current payout ratio is 57%, meaning it paid out 57% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, TXN expects solid earnings growth.
-The Zacks Consensus Estimate for 2021 is $7.86 per share, representing a year-over-year earnings growth rate of 31.66%.
+Earnings growth looks solid for TXN for this fiscal year.
+The Zacks Consensus Estimate for 2021 is $7.92 per share, which represents a year-over-year growth rate of 32.66%.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
 Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, TXN is a compelling investment opportunity.
-Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).
+That said, they can take comfort from the fact that TXN is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report